 Its founder, Benito Mussolini was a journalist and a leading figure of the Italian Socialist Party.
 He was an active supporter of the Socialist International in Switzerland that organized communist and revolutionary insurrections during World War I. He was eventually expelled from the socialist party for abandoning the party’s position on war neutrality.

-Mussolini was a journalist and a socialist, not a businessman.
+Mussolini was a journalist and a socialist.
+He came to power because he abandoned the idea of unions in favor of guilds.
+And by doing so he got the support and control of corporate industrial power in Italy.
 What is occurring in the US is unique and different.
-It consists of a power struggle between the founding ideal of the government representing the people, and a revolving door between an entrenched bureaucracy and Corporate America, and the globalist incursion of the Investor State.
+It consists of a power struggle between the founding ideal of the government representing the people, and a revolving door between an entrenched bureaucracy and corporate America, and lately the globalist hijacking of the State.